-As described above, long-term investments, development activities, and operations more than 12 months out may require additional financing to be obtained.
+As described above, long-term investments, development activities, and operations beyond December 31, 2025 will require additional financing to be obtained.
 Currently, no commitments exist for further growth investments.
 The Group will be required to seek additional financing to continue to execute its growth strategy and business plan in the long-term.
 The realization of such financing is inherently uncertain.
 Securing additional funding - by raising additional equity or debt financing - is important for the Group's ability to continue as a going concern in the long-term.
 However, there is no assurance that the Group will be able to raise additional equity or debt financing on acceptable terms, or at all.